jeka-dev/jeka/README.md

 		return "org.jerkar";
 	}

-	@Override  // Optional : needless if you get the version from you SCM protected JkVersion defaultVersion() {
+	@Override   // Optional : needless if you get the version from your SCM or version.txt resource protected JkVersion defaultVersion() {
 		return JkVersion.named("0.1-SNAPSHOT");
 	}